MrGiovanni/DiffTumor/README.md

 ```
 We provide the singularity container for DiffTumor in [huggingface](https://huggingface.co/qicq1c/DiffTumor).
 You can directly perform segmentation inference on your own data.

-## TODO

-- [x] Upload the paper to arxiv
-- [x] Upload the videos about Visual Turing Test
-- [x] Release the checkpoints of Autoencoder Model and Diffusion Model
-- [x] Release the checkpoints of Segmentation Model
-- [ ] Build a large-scale, semi-synthetic dataset for abdominal tumor segmentation in solid and tubular organs (in progress)

 ## Citation